meceware/meceware.com/docs/fullpage-for-gutenberg.md

 #### Why my scroll based animations or events don't work?

 Some of the WordPress plugins or Javascript libraries that depend on scrolling mechanism such as sticky menus, animations etc. might not work if scroll bar is disabled using the plugin.
 Please enable the [Scroll Bar](#scroll-bar "Scroll Bar") option to enable scroll based animations.

+#### Updating From v1.X to v2.0

+FullPage for Gutenberg plugin has a major update that includes optimizations and enhancements.
+To update the plugin from `v1.X`, please follow the instructions below:

+- Before updating, please take a database backup.

+- Update FullPage for Gutenberg plugin to the latest version.

+- For each page/post designed with FullPage for Gutenberg (FullPage is enabled):

+  - Edit the page/post.

+  - Click on `Attempt Block Recovery` on all blocks that generate an error.

+  - Save the page and refresh.
+After saving, you should not see any error.

+  - Check your page to test if everything works as expected.
+Please use [support](/contact "Contact") if there is an issue with the steps.